-Response: We will do as the referee suggests, that is, make the mathematical proofs available as part of an extended version of this paper in a publicly accessible domain.
-We had taken out the proof in order to keep the paper at a reasonable length, but putting the proofs back for a publicly available version is not a problem.
-We will also take care to make the statements and proofs of the mathematical results rigorous, in particular the Theorem that the referee mentions.
+Response: We have done as the referee suggests, that is, make the mathematical proofs available as part of an extended version of this paper in a publicly accessible domain.
+This version is available from the second author's website.
+We have now also take care to make the statements and proofs of the mathematical results rigorous, in particular the Theorem that the referee mentions.

 • Comment: I am confused with the choice of L and the rationale behind it.
-Also I wonder how the value of $ARL_0$ can be determined in practice.
+Also I wonder how the value of ARL_0 can be determined in practice.
 It would be better to provide some discussions on this point.

-Response: We will add a discussion on the rationale behind L, and on how $ARL_0$ is chosen.
-Essentially, L is the standard critical value that is used to compare the test statistic with in a hypothesis testing problem, and $ARL_0$ is related to the probability of Type-1 error.
+Response: We have added a discussion on the rationale behind L, and on how ARL_0 is chosen.
+Essentially, L is the standard critical value that is used to compare the test statistic with in a hypothesis testing problem, and ARL_0 is related to the probability of Type-1 error.
 Thus, these quantities are versions of quantities that arise in the standard hypothesis testing protocol.
-We use L and $ARL_0$ in place of a standard critical value and level of a test just because of the historic relation of the problem being addressed in this paper (hypothesis testing for stability) to the literature on process monitoring and change detection.
-We will elaborate on this in the discussion that we will add in the paper in response to this comment.
+We use L and ARL_0 in place of a standard critical value and level of a test just because of the historic relation of the problem being addressed in this paper (hypothesis testing for stability) to the literature on process monitoring and change detection.
 We thank the referee for bringing up this important issue.

 • Comment: The extension to the generalized linear model seems useless.
-The proposed test is infeasible as the coefficients $\beta$ are in fact unknown.
+The proposed test is infeasible as the coefficients β are in fact unknown.

 Response: We understand the referee's concern.
-As mentioned earlier, in the revision, we will explicitly add-in the case where parameters are estimated.
-We will include a mathematical result to address the case when the parameter $\beta$ is estimated.
+As mentioned earlier, in the revision, we explicitly add-in the case where parameters are estimated.
+We have included a mathematical result to address the case when the parameter β is estimated.